dotknewt/ludus/README.md

 - defaults
 - router

-## templates
+## /templates
 Templates copied from Badsectorlabs' repository at [gitlab.com](https://gitlab.com/badsectorlabs/ludus).
-I may have modified things like more up to date Virtio drivers for windows, additional packages for kali etc.
+I may have modified things like more up to date Virtio drivers for windows, additional packages for kali, preseed files..

 # Tips & Tricks
 - Create an extra config file to use when running commands that require the admin interface (through ssh tunneling)